chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/introduction.md

 <br/>

-Applications now have a larger surface area than ever before, and users expect frequent releases with new features.
-It made automated testing essential for creating and maintaining high-quality software.
+User interfaces are subjective.
+The answer to "does this look right?" depends on your browser, device, and personal taste.
+You still have to eyeball the rendered UI to verify its appearance.

-Interfaces are subjective by nature. _"Does this look right?"_ — the answer often depends on the browser/device.
-You can't infer correctness from an exact sequence of HTML tags and CSS classes.
-Developers and designers have to verify the rendered UI — a time-consuming and manual process.
-Different approaches have attempted to automate this process but failed to capture the nuance without real success.
+But apps are now more expansive than ever.
+It's unrealistic to **manually** check the entire UI whenever you make a change.
+Different approaches like unit, snapshot, and end-to-end testing attempt to **automate** visual verification.
+They often fail because it's tough for machines to determine UI correctness from sequences of HTML tags and CSS classes.

-This handbook argues for a different approach.
-Instead of completely removing humans from the testing equation, let's use tools to augment the process.
-Focus their effort on the specific components in the particular states that require human attention.
+This handbook introduces visual testing, a hybrid approach that combines the accuracy of the human eye with the efficiency of machines.
+Instead of removing people from the testing equation, let's use tools to focus their effort on the specific UI changes that require attention.

-## Unit testing UIs
+## Why unit tests don't work for UIs

-A unit test isolates a module and then verifies its behaviour by supplying inputs and comparing the output to an expected result.
-A vital benefit of the [component-driven](https://componentdriven.org/) approach is that we can unit test components much like functions.
+To grasp visual testing, it makes sense to start at unit testing.
+Modern UIs are [component-driven](https://componentdriven.org/) – they're composed of modular pieces.
+The component construct allows you to render UI as a function of props and state.
+That means you can unit test components much like any other function.

-What makes unit testing so desirable is that isolation makes it easier to cover all use cases thoroughly.
-And subsequently pinpoint the source of failures.
+A unit test isolates a module and then verifies its behaviour.
+It supplies inputs (props, state, etc.) and compares the output to an expected result.
+Unit tests are desirable because testing modules in isolation makes it easier to cover edge cases and pinpoint the source of failures.

 <video autoPlay muted playsInline loop>
   <source